neoking89/poc_microsoft_phi/README.md

 llama_print_timings:        eval time =   16445.57 ms /   254 runs   (   64.75 ms per token,    15.44 tokens per second)
 llama_print_timings:       total time =   31598.13 ms /   984 tokens

-*poc_ocr.py:*
+***Resultaten van poc_ocr.py:***

 *The image contains a bar chart with three categories: Bovenste (10%), Middelste (40%), and Onderste (50%).
 Each category has a corresponding bar divided into two colors, red and blue, with percentages and monetary values indicated.
 The red portion of the bar represents 36%, 40%, and 55% respectively, while the blue portion represents the remaining percentage.
 There is also a note pointing to the blue portion of the bars with the text "Betaalde belasting" and "Jaarinkomen (bruto, gemiddeld)".
 The monetary values are €51.845, €54.865, and €17.524 for Bovenste, Middelste, and Onderste respectively.
 The text "Jaarinkomen (bruto, gemiddeld)" suggests that the values are net income after taxes.*

-Alhoewel dit model alleen in het Engels beschikbaar is, weet het model de meegegeven foto 100% accuraat te beschrijven.
+Alhoewel dit model alleen in het Engels beschikbaar is, weet het de meegegeven foto 100% accuraat te beschrijven.

 ***Let op dat het gebruikte model in de code voor OCR wel op de GPU gerund moet worden.***